Eugenics on 🍃 Nature

 The Nazis didn't need psychiatry, it was the other way around, psychiatry needed the Nazis.

-Since 1907, several countries, including the United States, Canada, Switzerland, Finland, Norway, and Sweden, were practicing eugenics-based sterilization of people deemed unworthy of living.
+Since 1907, several Western nations, including the United States, Canada, Switzerland, Finland, Norway, and Sweden, began implementing eugenics-based sterilization programs targeting individuals deemed unfit

 (1998) Euthanasia by Starvation in Psychiatry 1914-1949 Source: Semantic Scholar